What does RE look like at St Bernadette’s’

 Our Prayer and Reflection Area

 Our quiet prayer and reflection area provides opportunities for our children to pray and to speak to God and to work with small groups to plan Prayer and Liturgy.
-Mrs Duke, our family support worker, also uses this area when carrying out her bereavement counselling - being closer to God.
+Mrs Dowling, our family support worker, also uses this area when carrying out her bereavement counselling - being closer to God.

 Lenten Lunch